 Both of these cards earn 3x on gas purchases, but the Amex Everyday Preferred requires 30 purchases first. in a billing period.

-The Chase Freedom and Discover it both have 5% quarterly rotating categories, and gas just happens to be a rotating category.
+The Chase Freedom has 5% quarterly rotating categories, and gas just happens to be a rotating category.
 5% earning is capped at $1,500 in purchases each quarter, but that adds up, especially if you’re transferring your Freedom points to Ultimate Rewards.

 Credit Union Rewards Cards (5%)